 We sell training at a fixed rate for each specific class at a per attendee price or at a packaged price for several attendees, and recognize the related revenue upon the customer attending and completing training.
-Additionally, we sell fixed-rate programs, which permit customers to attend unlimited training over a specified contract period, typically one year, subject to certain restrictions, and revenue is recognized ratably over the contract period.
+Additionally, we sell fixed-rate programs, which permit customers to attend unlimited training over a specified contract period, typically one year, subject to certain restrictions, and revenue in those cases is recognized ratably over the contract period.

 We recognize revenue from maintenance services ratably over the contract term, typically one year.
-Maintenance contracts are at rates that vary according to the level of the maintenance program and are generally renewable annually.
-Maintenance contracts also include the right to unspecified product upgrades on an if-and-when available basis.
+Maintenance contracts are at rates that vary according to the level of the maintenance program associated with the software product and are generally renewable annually.
+Maintenance contracts may also include the right to unspecified product upgrades on an if-and-when available basis.
 Certain support services are sold in prepaid units of time and recognized as revenue upon their usage.